GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 Changing styles
 ---------------

 Data on DEA Maps often contains multiple layers for each product that can be visualised to reveal important information about the Australian landscape.
-To access this data:
+To view these layers:

 1. Load a satellite dataset into your workbench and filter it to your location (e.g. follow the ``DEA Surface Reflectance (Sentinel-2)`` example above).
-Click the white box below ``Styles`` at the bottom of the dataset box.
-This will bring up a list of available styles for the dataset.
+Click the white box below ``Styles`` to bring up a list of available styles for the dataset.

 .. figure:: /_static/DEA_maps/dea_maps_styles_1.jpg
    :align: center